mkrump/tic-tac-go/README.md

 ## Setup Go environment

 - Install [Go](https://golang.org/doc/install)
+    - On mac `brew install go` should work
 - Setup workspace as described [here](https://golang.org/doc/code.html#Workspaces)
     - The typical setup is to create a `go` directory in `$HOME` with subdirectories for `bin`, `pkg`, and `src`